umayrh/sketchy-polytopes/python/sparktuner/README.md

     * In particular, figure out a sensible causal graph for Spark parameters.

 * Nice to have
+  * Generate Spinx docs, and update comments to link to external docs.
   * Tuner as a service.
 Opentuner issue [25](https://github.com/jansel/opentuner/issues/25).
   * New objective that optimizes the construction of a causal graph.
   * Ideally, all tuning run details are published to a central location as a time-series.